 Although we work to update this site constantly, we are not always aware of company moves, changed phone numbers etc..
 Always double check with organizations when planning any activity.
 Please click here for more information.
 If you see something published on OurSausalito.com that you believe to be inappropriate or in error please email us.
 We can then investigate and, if appropriate, correct it.

 – – –

-All photographs by Sabine Stetson and Evaristo Buendia are Copyright © 2008-2020 by the photographers, who retain all rights and should be contacted directly for usage requests.
+All photographs by Sabine Stetson and Evaristo Buendia are Copyright © 2008-2021 by the photographers.
+They retain all rights and should be contacted directly for usage requests.
 The Stetson and Buendia photos are used here by permission of the photographers.